THE PAST, PRESENT AND FUTURE

 • Shinyashiki scored multiple goals in three season openers in his career, scoring twice in both the 2015 opener against Bakersfield and the 2017 opener against Florida Gulf Coast.

-• DU held its opponent to one shot or less vs. Monmouth for the first time since October 2, 2016 in a match against Eastern Illinois.
+• DU held its opponent to one shot or less in the opener for the first time since October 2, 2016 in a match against Eastern Illinois.

-• The Pioneers held [-/RV] Saint Louis without a single shot in September of 2016.
+• The Pioneers also held [-/RV] Saint Louis without a single shot in September of 2016.

-• Denver allowed two shots on goal or less in eight matches in 2017, and have already done so in nine matches in 2018.
+• Denver allowed two shots on goal or less in eight matches in 2017, and have already done so in all three matches in 2018.

 • DU allowed just nine shots on goal combined in the 2017 Summit League regular season.